 Barcode Recognition Basics

-Class BarCodeReader in Aspose.BarCode for Android via Java is the most important to implement barcode recognition for more than 60 symbologies.
+Class BarCodeReader in Aspose.BarCode for Python via Java is the most important to implement barcode recognition for more than 60 symbologies.
 First, it is necessary to indentify a barcode source that can be represented as a file, a stream, or a bitmap object.
 After that, target symbologies needs to be specified using values from the DecodeType enum.
 By default, the library uses the DecodeType.ALL_SUPPORTED_TYPES setting that implies iterating over all supported barcode types to check for their presence in the source image.
 In this case, barcode scanning and recognition takes much more time.
 Developers can specify explicitly not only the desired symbologies but also a target region or regions in the source image.
 This allows optimizing the scanning process by avoiding areas without barcodes.
-Target regions can be determined using a class called Quadrangle.
+Target regions can be determined using a system class called Rectangle.

 Main Recognition Parameters